isomerpages/tp-virtualcampus/media/interest-groups/_posts/2022-06-21-post-Japanese Cultural Group.md

 <p>The Japanese Cultural Group (JCG) is your gateway to a vibrant world of
 Japanese culture.
 JCG offers a blend of fun and interactive activities that promote Japanese traditions and foster essential life skills, such as people and events management.
-From Anime and Manga to Arts and Entertainment to Cuisines, our diverse range of activities caters to varied interests.
+From Arts, Entertainment to Cuisines, our diverse range of activities caters to varied interests.
 <br>
 <br>We also facilitate E-Xchanges with foreign tertiary institutions in Japan
 and, when possible, organise Cultural Immersion Trips to Japan.
 Whether